TimHanewich/Codemasters.F1_2020/README.md

     PacketType pt = CodemastersToolkit.GetPacketType(bytes);
     Console.WriteLine(pt.ToString());

-Console output of the above: `CarTelemetry`
+Console output of the above: "CarTelemetry"
 Since we know that this particular data package is a telemetry packet, we can create a telemetry package:

     TelemetryPacket tp = new TelemetryPacket();